 Krishna Ramadas, an Indian American, cherishes his native heritage.
-His role as a researcher-writer began as a fun diversion during a sabbatical break from his Engineering career.
-He did not then know that the diversion would bring him to a second career.
+He began as an amateur writer during a short break from his Engineering career.
+He did not know the short pursuit would turn into a profession.
 You can find his writings under the brands Conscious Cosmos and Ancient Skies.
-He says the following about his work
+He says the following about his work.

 Krishna shares his immediate findings as short write-ups on his Social Media Platforms.
 He relies on conventional modes of publishing only for complex topics.
-Krishna Ramadas published his first book, eight years ago, with ideas extracted from a Sanskrit text related to ancient astronomy.
+Krishna Ramadas published his first book ten years ago, on Vedic astronomy.
 His latest two books present ideas from the text of Agasthiyar, a Tamil Siddhar master who lived several centuries ago.
-Agasthiyar’s texts present ways to achieve altered states of consciousness, especially through mineral and herbal formulations.
+Agasthiyar’s texts discuss ways to achieve altered states of consciousness, primarily through mineral and herbal formulations.